These TBI occupational therapy activities will help improve your independence after brain injury.

 First, look at a picture or a scene for one minute.

 Now, turn around and try to draw the scene from memory.
 If drawing is too difficult, make a list of everything you can remember from the scene. (two dogs, a taxi, a bicycle, etc..)

 Once you’re finished, compare what you’ve put down to the original and see how much you observed.

 You can make this easier by starting with simple line drawings and working your way up to more complex pictures.

 9. Cognitive Training Apps

-Sometimes it can be hard to remember to do these memory activities daily.
+Sometimes it can be difficult to incorporate these memory activities daily.

 That’s where apps like the CT Speech and Cognitive Therapy App come in handy.

-It contains thousands of exercises that can help you improve things like memory and concentration, skills that are crucial for relearning activities of daily living after brain injury.
+It contains thousands of exercises that can help you improve memory and concentration, skills that are crucial for relearning activities of daily living after brain injury.

 Finally, it can also send you reminders on your phone.
 This means you’ll never accidentally forget to do your therapy again.